Hybrid RAG Pipeline with Breakpoints

 Here are some advanced scenarios where pipeline breakpoints can be particularly valuable:

-To demonstrate the use case stated in first point, we reuse the same query pipeline with a new question.
-First, we run the pipeline with the set prompt.
-Then, we set a breakpoint at the prompt_builder to try an alternative prompt.
+To demonstrate the use case stated in point 1, we reuse the same query pipeline with a new question.
+First, we run the pipeline with the prompt that we originally passed to the prompt_builder.
+Then, we define a breakpoint at the prompt_builder to try an alternative prompt.
 This allows us to compare the results generated by different prompts without running the whole pipeline again.

 # Initialize document store and pipeline